survivejs/react-book/manuscript/12_authoring_libraries.md

 }
 ```

 In addition, we need to define a little script to do the work for us.
 It will check whether our package contains the directory we expect and will then act based on that.
-If it doesn't exist, we'll generate it.
-You may need to tweak the script to fit your exact purposes.
-The idea is the same, though:
+If it doesn't exist, we'll generate it:

 **lib/post_install.js**